 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
 To see other pages, use the menu.

 Staging is a way of describing where a cancerous tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 There is no standard staging system used for AdCC, but the staging system for a major salivary gland tumor is often used, which is based on the TNM system.
-TNM is an abbreviation for tumor (T), node (N), and metastasis (M).
-Doctors look at these three factors to determine the stage of cancer:
+Doctors use the results from diagnostic tests and scans to answer these questions:

 Tumor (T): How large is the primary tumor?
 Where is it located?